-NASA/North Carolina Space Grant (NC Space Grant) is a state-federal partnership with the National Aeronautics and Space Administration (NASA) comprised of a state-wide consortium of academic institutions that promote, develop, and support aeronautics and space-related science, technology, engineering and mathematics (STEM) education and training across North Carolina.
-The national Space Grant network includes over 850 affiliates from universities, colleges, industry, museums, science centers, and state and local agencies.
+North Carolina Space Grant (NC Space Grant) is a state-federal partnership with the NASA and institutions of higher education across the State of North Carolina that promote, develop, and support aeronautics and space-related science, technology, engineering and mathematics (STEM) education and training.
 These institutions work together to expand opportunities for Americans to understand and participate in NASA's aeronautics and space projects by supporting and enhancing STEM education, research and public outreach efforts.

 NC Space Grant has been administered at NC State University since 1991 and has provided consistent leadership in strengthening connections with NASA's research, technology and science missions.
 The program's mission is to promote, develop, and support STEM education and workforce development opportunities for students and faculty across North Carolina.
+Our network of colleges and universities includes the 17 University of North Carolina System campuses, private universities and colleges, and the entire N.C.
+Community College System (NCCCS) with its 58 community colleges across the state.
+NC Space Grant has actively engaged the state's HBCUs and MSIs, and shall continue to grow and strengthen our programs with these institutions to increase engagement of diverse student populations.